FAQ – Frequently Asked Questions for Spirit Safaris tours

 You are welcome to bring your own, but please limit the quantity as space is limited.
-Many overight destinations are licenced eg El Questro, Drysdale River Station, Fitzroy River Lodge.
+Many overight destinations are licensed eg El Questro, Drysdale River Station, Fitzroy River Lodge.
 By Law we are not allowed to supply alcohol.
 Many Aboriginal communities are ‘Dry Communities’.
 You can purchase your supplies in Broome, Kununurra or Darwin.
 We’ll keep them cold for you.

 Recommended Gear You bring

 Recommended gear includes the essential hat with brim, sleeved shirts (for sun protection), sunscreen, sunglasses, camera, water bottle, walking shoes or boots, raincoat (or poncho), extra clothes, jacket/sweater (cool nights), toiletries.
 Washing machines and Laundry facilities are available every few days on most tours If doing a flight to improve photography, wear a black shirt which reduces reflection on aircraft windows.
 Some stops will be in a towns or communities, so allow funds for personal spending eg snacks, art, film, souvenirs, extended or extra flights.
 Please ask if you have any questions.

 Due to the need to be self sufficient, and to carry considerable gear, clients are required to restrict personal luggage to 1 soft bag, maximum weight 12 kg, and maximum size same as domestic aircraft ie 48cm (19in) + 34cm (13in) +23cm (9in) = 105 cm maximum all round and 1 small day pack to be carried in the vehicle (for personal items, water, camera, snacks).
 Bags should be waterproof.